A Day in Video Production

 If Video Production at South Kitsap High School were any more of a "real world" work experience, we'd need to pay students salaries and benefits!

 Okay, a little exaggerated.
 The point is, our video students look the world of employment in the face and learn to meet the challenges!
 And I am frequently astonished, with a little coaching, at the heights they can reach!
 Our programming has won numerous regional and national video competitions.
 Last spring, SKHS Video students won 5 student Emmys in the Northwest Student Emmy Competition, primarily for news reporting.

 So how does this happen?
 Come along for a tour of a typical day in SKHS Video.

-8:10 am: The first block of the day and Advanced level video students participate in our morning meeting.
+8:56 am: The second block of the day and Advanced level video students participate in our morning meeting.
 A small group of technicians, writers and on-camera people plan for the day’s 7-minute “live” WTV announcement show.
 Students not working on that show prepare stories for Wolf Tracks.
 Wolf Tracks is our 30-minute news magazine that has been appearing since 1998.

 2:00 pm: School ends and it often feels like a new day begins.
 Normally the editing area is bustling with students working on deadline to complete video work.

 About 20 times a school year, as the school day ends, we begin setting up our portable production gear to cover “live” or tape school events for SKTV.
 That includes music performances, theater events, assemblies, sports and the occasional school district presentation.
 We average more than 120 hours a year of original, local programming.

 And all of it depends on student work, teamwork, and adaption to the professional standards we demand every day.
 Visual media is everywhere in our society.
 SKHS video production is an avenue to explore the career options while learning to be a professional, learn teamwork, and develop confidence through meeting challenges.